Mt16-18/machine_learning/README.md

 ______________________how to get the graphs______________________

+1 : main.py (line 15) you can change the directory to access zoo.data
-1 : Go to the part "Choice TODO" in main.py (line 33)
+2 : Go to the part "Choice TODO" in main.py (line 33)
-2 : choose the results to display (PCA, MDS, Isomap ...)
+3 : choose the results to display (PCA, MDS, Isomap ...)
-3 : Then run main.py
+4 : Then run main.py